gabriel-guelfi/acmevita/README.md

 ## Introduction

-This is an application for the test proposed by [Telavita](https://www.telavita.com.br/) for a job opportunity as a Senior Back end developer.
+This is an application for the test proposed by [Telavita](https://www.telavita.com.br/) for a job opportunity as a Senior Back-end developer.

 It is written in Python using framework Flask, the ORM SQL Alchemy and a MySQL database server.